 “Mr. Chairman, some States are concerned that a treaty based on human rights could be applied subjectively to prevent them from receiving the weapons they need for legitimate security purposes.
 However, the concepts of human rights and international humanitarian law are objectively defined in many international agreements.”

-On 3 March 2008, Widad took part in a panel titled The Impact of Guns on Women’s Lives, organized by the UN Office for Disarmament Affairs and IANSA.
+On 3 March 2008, Widad took part in a panel titled The Impact of Guns on Women’s Lives, organised by the UN Office for Disarmament Affairs and the International Action Network on Small Arms (IANSA).
 Other speakers included Dr. Wendy Cukier from Ryerson University and Mr. Daniel Prins, UNODA Conventional Arms Branch Chief.

 “Male-dominated societies frequently justify small arms possession by claiming that they are necessary to protect defenseless women.
 But what we see instead is that these very women become victims of gun violence…